Dejean97/Project-1-Sales-Insight-Analytics/README.md

 - Linked Tableau to MySQL server
 - Joined customers, date, markets & products_complete to new_transactions
+- Created profit field from new_transactions.sales_amount and products_complete.margin

 ## Insights Highlights
 - Sales volume and profit trending down in all regions, following 2018 peak